abhijangda/fastkron/documents/cpp-api.md

 ## Generalized Kronecker Matrix-Matrix Multiplication Functions

-These functions are used to do Generalized Kronecker Matrix-Matrix Multiplication (GeKMM) of the form:
+These functions are used to do two types of Kronecker Matrix and Matrix Multiplication.

+First is Kronecker Matrix-Matrix (KMM) Multiplication of the form:

 $Z = \alpha ~ op(X) \times \left (op(F^1) \otimes op(F^2) \otimes \dots op(F^N) \right) + \beta Y$